Ordering Information

 The amount of time in months the part is being ordered.
 Season length can be any value from 1 - 9.

 The season length field must be used in conjunction with the do not order date.
-If a don't order date of 03 (march) is entered and a season length of 02 (months) is specified, the part will not order until March and will only order for 2 months.
-Season length and don't order dates will stay in effect until manually removed.
+If a don't order date of 03 (march) is entered and a season length of 02 (months) is specified, the part does not order until March and only orders for 2 months.
+Season length and don't order dates stay in effect until manually removed.

 Effectual %